nextflow-io/nf-hack17-tutorial/README.md

 You will noticed that the `quantification` process is executed more than one time.

+Nextflow parallelise the execution of your pipeline simply by providing multiple input data in your script.

 #### Exercise 4.1

-Add a [tag](https://www.nextflow.io/docs/latest/process.html#tag) directive to the `quantification` process to provide a more readable execution log
+Add a [tag](https://www.nextflow.io/docs/latest/process.html#tag) directive to the `quantification` process to provide a more readable execution log .

 #### Exercise 4.2